vossi1/Apple1-Analyzer/readme.md

     GERBER v1.1 have only a minimal change at IRQ+NMI-LED anode, but are still untested!
     GERBER v1.0 are tested and it's only a small cut and connection needed, to connect IRQ+NMI-LED anodes to +5V cut the connection to GND.
+(File photos/patch_v10.jpg)

     The 7407 is optional for an open collector Ready output.
 It is only needed if another source drives the ready line.
 The jumper selects if 7407 is present or not.

+    A 7474 or maybe a 74LS74 should also work, but the FlipFlop drives many TTL inputs.

+    74HCT374 were used so as not to overload the bus

     You can use a cheap toggle switch or an ITT shadow on/off switch for Enable.

     The LED in the step-key is optional.

     You can use TIL311 or DIS1417 hex displays.

 **version changes:**